JesseNjamnshi/Gaming-Website/README.md

 This gaming Website is a full-stack web application that simulates a digital game marketplace similar to Steam.
 Users can browse games, manage wishlists, purchase titles, view their library, manage profiles, receive notifications, and review games.
 It is a project I worked on in school as my semester project

 Technologies Used
-Frontend
-React.js
-React Router
-Axios
-JavaScript
-CSS
-Backend
-Node.js
-Express.js
-Database
-MySQL
-Other Tools
-Git
-GitHub
-MySQL Workbench
-VS Code
+"Frontend" React.js, React Router, Axios, JavaScript, CSS, Backend, Node.js, Express.js, "Database" MySQL, "Other Tools" Git, GitHub, MySQL Workbench, VS Code

 Features
 User Registration and Login
 JWT Authentication